Deovandski/fakktion/Documents/Ubuntu Deployment16.md

 #### Remote DB
 ![](u16_remotedb.png)

+# Server Deployment

 ### Deployment Notes
 1. This guide is tailored for max performance on running only one app (and its workers) through PUMA while using one single install of Ruby 2.3 with Node.js through NPM (Node Package Manager.)
 If you plan for multiple apps, you must use RVM (Ruby Version Manager) or Rbenv alongside NVM (Node Version Manager.)
 2. I do not recommend dropping usage of Bundler, or other package managers in favor of apt-get.
 You will face terrible consequences from non-available packages, micro-managing inter-dependencies to lack of edge versions and broken installs with no clear solution. **You have been warned, so do not contact me wondering what went wrong if you did not follow this piece of advise!**

-3. You will need 10GB of free space for deployment procedures.

-4. This guide sets up the database under the same server.
+3. This guide sets up the database under the same server.
 However, it is recommended that you create a separated Postgres Database and connect to it instead by changing the config/database.yml.

-5. When installing Ubuntu Server 16, it is recommended that you encrypt your home directory.

-6. **DO NOT USE THE SCRIPTS FOR UBUNTU 14 DEPLOYMENT!**
+4. **DO NOT USE THE SCRIPTS FOR UBUNTU 14 DEPLOYMENT!**

+### Server Requirements
+1. Server with at least 10GB free space.
+2. PostgreSQL database installed if you are running the local version.
+3. Encrypted home directory.
+4. OpenSSH recommended

-## Initial Deploy
+### Initial Deploy
 1. Fork this project if you have not done so already!
 2. Run ```sudo apt-get update``` followed by ```sudo apt-get upgrade```.
 3. Install Git Core ```sudo apt-get install -y git-core```